conoroshea1996/Dashboard/README.md

 ## Data Set

-The data set used for this project was taken from kaggle .A link to which can be found below.
+The data set used for this project was taken from kaggle It includes data such as Global Sale, Platform , years and some more.A link to which can be found below.
 [Data-Set](https://www.kaggle.com/gregorut/videogamesales)

 ## Ux